nmshd/connector/README_dev.md

 You can access the Swagger UI of the Connector under http://localhost:3000/docs.

-To use an local backbone, that can be started with `npm run start:backbone`, you can use the `.env.local` in the `.dev` folder
+To use an local Backbone, that can be started with `npm run start:backbone`, you can use the `.env.local` in the `.dev` folder

 ```shell
 docker compose -f .dev/compose.yml --env-file .env.local up --build connector-1